fails-components/webtransport/main/readme.md

 Use for the server side either `HttpServer` for http/2 and http/3 support (including WebTransport over WebSocket), Http3Server for http/3 only and Http2Server for http/2 only.
 For the client side pass the options `forceReliable`, `requireUnreliable` etc. to force/select a type of transport.

-# Ponyfill/Polyfill
+### Ponyfill/Polyfill
 Together with an experimental http/2 implementation of WebTransport, the underlying http/2 capsule protocol had been mapped to the WebSocket protocol, so that the packages can also be used as a ponyfill/polyfill on the browser side.
-Please use `WebTransportPonyfill` for a WebSocket only or `WebTransportPolyfill` as a replacement for `WebTransport`, which automatically falls back to the browser's implementation, if the corresponding features are supported in the browser.
+Please use `WebTransportPonyfill` for a WebSocket only or `WebTransportPolyfill` as a replacement for `WebTransport`, which automatically falls back to the browser's implementation, if the corresponding features are natively supported in the browser.

 ## Installation and usage

+### Installation

 You can install the package directly via npm from node.js or GitHub packages:
 In the case of GitHub packages, please add this to your `.npmrc`` file
 ```